maklyakov/react-test-task/README.md

 Application entities:
 ------------------------------------
 - Bookshelves and Books
-- A bookshelf has many books
+- A Bookshelf has many Books

 API endpoints:
 --------------------------